lsaravia/AmazonFireTippingPoints/AmazonasFires.md

 ## Data Availability Statement

-The source code and data is available at zenodo <https://doi.org/10.5281/zenodo.5703638> and Github <https://github.com/lsaravia/AmazonFireTippingPoints>.
+The source code and data are available at zenodo <https://doi.org/10.5281/zenodo.5703638> and Github <https://github.com/lsaravia/AmazonFireTippingPoints>.
 Remote sensing MODIS data and climate data are available directly from NASA and Google Earth Engine.

 ## References